Updated: Jun 23

 Change often requires a new perspective.
 The catalyst for this is to change how you look at things.
 This commonly requires the willingness to change.

 Be Open to Giving Yourself Permission

 Culture, society, and one’s expectations or plans for one’s life can be factors in feeling stuck.
-Executive Coaches often encounter a client that needs help granting themselves the permission to make changes in order to better their lives.
-Often an Executive Coach consults with a client and serves as the catalyst for the client granting themselves the permission to enact change.
+Executive Coaches often encounter a client that needs help granting themselves permission to make changes in order to better their lives.
+Often an Executive Coach consults with a client and serves as the catalyst for the client to grant themselves permission to enact change.

 Powerlessness vs. Actionless

 If you are feeling powerless, recognize that this feeling is just for the present.